nikvoronin/Xm4Battery/README.md

 - Connect - tries connect already paired headphones. ⚠
 - Disconnect - tries disconnect headphones (not unpair, just disconnect). ⚠
-- Launch at Startup - automatically launch the application at Windows startup.
+- Launch at Startup - toggles whether the application automatically starts when Windows boots up.
+When ✅enabled, the application will launch automatically upon system startup.
 - About - leads to this page.
 - Quit - closes and unloads application at all.